mcdobr01/ECommerce_with_Kafka_and_MongoDB/README.md

 This was created as a learning curve for both Kafka messaging and MongoDB.

+**Assumptions**
+1. You have installed and configued a local Kafka instance
+2. You have installed and configured a local PostgreSQL instance

 The idea is meant to illustrate a barebones ecommerce example flow:
 1. An order is created and submitted to the **_ordercreated_** Kafka topic
 1. **Order Created**